-After going two months without finding the back of the net, Boston College men’s hockey forward Logan Hutsko recorded a pair of goals in a Feb.
+After, at one point, going two months without finding the back of the net, Boston College men’s hockey forward Logan Hutsko recorded a pair of goals in a Feb.
 9 matchup against Massachusetts Lowell—the second of which came with just 6.8 seconds remaining in overtime.
 Three days later, the freshman notched the first hat trick of his collegiate career, stringing together a trio of goals in the final period of the Eagles’ loss to Harvard in the Beanpot Consolation Game.

 Hutsko tallied 11 points over the course of the final eight games of the 2017-18 campaign, en route to Hockey East Rookie of the Year honors.
 The Tampa, Fla. native’s first season on the Heights garnered national attention—not just from the conference, but also the NHL.
 On Saturday afternoon, Hutsko was selected by the Florida Panthers with the 89th overall pick in the third round of the NHL Entry Draft at the Dallas Stars’ American Airlines Center.